alw/conduct/README.md

 ## Thanks

-This policy was based on resources provided by [Geek Feminism](https://geekfeminism.org/about/code-of-conduct/), and borrows heavily from similar open source policies authored by [JSConf AU](https://2018.jsconfau.com/code-of-conduct) and [Django](https://www.djangoproject.com/conduct/).
+This policy was forked from the XOXO Code of Conduct (https://github.com/xoxo/conduct/) which was based on resources provided by [Geek Feminism](https://geekfeminism.org/about/code-of-conduct/), and borrows heavily from similar open source policies authored by [JSConf AU](https://2018.jsconfau.com/code-of-conduct) and [Django](https://www.djangoproject.com/conduct/).

 Thank you also to [Ashe Dryden](https://www.ashedryden.com/) and [Karolina Szczur](https://thefox.is/) for their advice and support.

 This policy is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license, and is [available on GitHub](https://github.com/xoxo/conduct/).
-We encourage other events to adopt (and enforce) similar policies by using and remixing ours.
+We encourage others to adopt (and enforce) similar policies by using and remixing ours.